-Boasting citrusy notes of lemon and lime, Ramune, a name generated from the likeness of the word lemonade, is a drink that has been proudly cemented in the centre of Japanese pop-culture since its creation in 1884.
+Boasting citrusy notes of lemon and lime, Ramune, a name generated from the likeness of the word lemonade, is a drink that has been proudly cemented in the center of Japanese pop culture since its creation in 1884.

-Surprisingly, despite offering itself as a modern-day symbol of summer contentment and childhood nostalgia across the country of Japan, the drink was in fact first formulated by Alexander Cameron Sim, a Scottish pharmacist who specialised in the importation of medicines and medical supplies from the city of Kobe.
+Surprisingly, despite offering itself as a modern-day symbol of summer contentment and childhood nostalgia across the country of Japan, the drink was, in fact, first formulated by Alexander Cameron Sim, a Scottish pharmacist who specialized in the importation of medicines and medical supplies from the city of Kobe.

 Is Ramune soda healthy?

-Whether or not the medical benefits of Ramune were scientifically accurate, it did help to create strong, trusting foundations that built the first steps towards becoming Japan’s first-ever commercialised soda, one that nowadays, can be found at the heart of festivals and events, as well as within mainstream shops, expertly establishing its home somewhere between the old and the new.
+Whether or not the medical benefits of Ramune were scientifically accurate, it did help to create strong, trusting foundations that built the first steps towards becoming Japan’s first-ever commercialized soda, one that, nowadays, can be found at the heart of festivals and events, as well as within mainstream shops, expertly establishing its home somewhere between the old and the new.

 Why is there a ball in Ramune?

-The glass bottle is pressure-sealed and uses a small marble to hold in carbonation; at the top of the bottle you can find a plastic cap which is used to push inside the neck and dislodge the marble, ready for drinking!
-Although it may take some time to master the perfect technique, it’s clear just by looking at its popularity, that the technical challenge positively adds to the theatre and overall charm of the product.
+The glass bottle is pressure-sealed and uses a small marble to hold in carbonation; at the top of the bottle, you can find a plastic cap that is used to push inside the neck and dislodge the marble, ready for drinking!
+Although it may take some time to master the perfect technique, it’s clear, just by looking at its popularity, that the technical challenge positively adds to the theatre and overall charm of the product.

-Evolving from Sim’s original lemon concoction, the soda is now available in over fifty exciting, and sometimes bizarre, flavours, ranging from sweet coconut to spicy curry, meaning no matter what you fancy, you are guaranteed to discover something that will tantalise the taste buds!
+Evolving from Sim’s original lemon concoction, the soda is now available in over fifty exciting, and sometimes bizarre, flavors, ranging from sweet coconut to spicy curry, meaning no matter what you fancy, you are guaranteed to discover something that will tantalize the taste buds!